-- (5) Knowing that, in the act of sharing, both givers and receivers can be deeply transformed, we commit ourselves to foster the awareness of receiving and the blessing of giving, - by saying grace at meal time to testify that we are dependent on God's grace and giving; - by showing gratitude to our fellow human beings for what we receive from them: - by sharing the gospel of grace with the people around us, freely passing on what we have received; - by sharing not only our material goods, but also our knowledge and know-how with others; - by caring for the environment, we do not own, so future generations may enjoy the fruits of creation and lead wholesome lives.
+- by saying grace at meal time to testify that we are dependent on God's grace and giving - by showing gratitude to our fellow human beings for what we receive from them - by sharing the gospel of grace with the people around us, freely passing on what we have received - by sharing not only our material goods, but also our knowledge and know-how with others - by caring for the environment, which we do not own, so future generations may enjoy the fruits of creation and lead wholesome lives.

 We are a community with fellow Lutherans and all Christians and, beyond that, with people of all faiths and none.
-Through Christ each one of us can relate directly to God, but as
+Through Christ each one of us can relate directly to God, but as children of God we are bound to one another.
+Because of our interdependence we need to make every effort to communicate across linguistic and other barriers.

-- children of God we are bound to one another.
-Because of our interdependence we need to make every effort to communicate across linguistic and other barriers. - We acknowledge that we face brokenness on all levels: in our Lutheran and Christian world, between different faith traditions, between humankind and the rest of creation.
+We acknowledge that we face brokenness on all levels: in our Lutheran and Christian world, between different faith traditions, between humankind and the rest of creation.
 However, as Lutherans we testify that reconciliation is possible in Christ.
-This was witnessed to in the profound expression of repentance and forgiveness between Lutherans and Mennonites in this Assembly. - (8) As members of LWF, we each stand firm in our faith and heritage.
-With all our differences, we encourage each other to listen prayerfully to the stories and perspectives of others, seeking wisdom, theological knowledge and factual evidence to illuminate our discussions and deepen our learning as communion. - (9) Even though we long for agreement, we know that the basis of our communion is not shared opinion, but shared faith. - Jesus showed us that each one-woman, man and child-is equally valuable and important before God.
-As a communion that rejoices in its diversity and recognizes this equal humanity, - We acknowledge that our own policy of gender justice is only partially implemented.
+This was witnessed to in the profound expression of repentance and forgiveness between Lutherans and Mennonites in this Assembly.

+As members of LWF, we each stand firm in our faith and heritage.
+With all our differences, we encourage each other to listen prayerfully to the stories and perspectives of others, seeking wisdom, theological knowledge and factual evidence to illuminate our discussions and deepen our learning as communion.

+Even though we long for agreement, we know that the basis of our communion is not shared opinion, but shared faith.

+Jesus showed us that each one-woman, man and child-is equally valuable and important before God.
+As a communion that rejoices in its diversity and recognizes this equal humanity:

+- We acknowledge that our own policy of gender justice is only partially implemented.
 We need further reflection and implementation.
 We believe that in order to be a legitimate and credible voice for gender justice in society, the church must first achieve gender justice within its own structures and practices.
 Churches should be ahead of their time in granting women and men the opportunity to develop and use to the full their God-given gifts.
 Realizing gender justice changes and re-values the roles of both men and women; new roles in churches for both may shift traditional roles in society. - We emphasize the inclusion of persons with disabilities in church and society. - We oppose all types of human trafficking and commodification of the human body. - We emphasize that children's needs vary: some suffer physical starvation and abuse, others spiritual starvation and neglect.
 Still others become victims of human trafficking or are forced to become child soldiers.
 Many societies fail fully to recognize children's rights and needs.
-When we put the rights, needs and welfare of children at the centre (Mk 9:36), we have a future much brighter than we can imagine. - W reject the oppression of and discrimination against people for reasons of ethnicity, nationality or caste.
-We express our support for the Dalit communities in their hopes and aspirations for a new tomorrow.
+When we put the rights, needs